ennis/autograph-ng/NOTES.md

             * Cannot expose this API to the user
             * OR: dropping the pool does not release the memory
                 * memory is released when the last image is deleted
+* Q: How does allocating anything works?
+    * vulkan spec says that all objects created with a device must be destroyed before destroying the device
+    * but the current API does not ensure that a resource will be destroyed before the device
+        * Option 1: track number of allocated objects, panic if count not zero at drop time (**)
+            * Gives no information about the leak...
+            * Lightweight option
+        * Option 2: extend lifetime of device with Arc<Device>

 ```
 Image::new(..., Some(pool));